OmarMiniesy/Notes/DevOps/Kubernetes/Kubernetes.md

 ##### Overview
 The cluster is composed of:
 * A master node.
 (At least 1, 2 in production)
-	* Runs several kubernetes processes required for functionality.
+	* Runs several Kubernetes processes required for functionality.
 * Worker nodes.
 	* These have the applications that we want to run.
 * Virtual network.